Establishment

 - request the attendance of any official of the department at meetings, as appropriate

-- request the attendance of a committee member, as selected by the Audit and Risk Committee, at internal committee meetings within the department (as an observer), as appropriate.
+- request the attendance of a committee member, as selected by the Audit and Risk Committee, at internal committee meetings in the department (as an observer), as appropriate.

 Sub-committees

-The Committee, in consultation with the secretary, may establish sub-committees to assist it in meeting its responsibilities.
-A member of the Committee will be appointed as the chair of the sub-committee.
+The committee, in consultation with the secretary, may create sub-committees to help it meet its responsibilities.
+It can appoint a member of the committee as the chair of the sub-committee.

-The responsibilities, membership and reporting arrangements for each sub-committee shall be documented and approved by the Committee.
-Sub-committees are to develop their own terms of reference, to be reviewed annually by the Committee.
+The committee will approve and document the responsibilities, membership and reporting arrangements for each sub-committee.
+Sub-committees are to develop their own terms of reference, which the committee will review annually.

-The actions of the sub-committee will be reported to the Committee at each meeting.
-Any matter deemed of sufficient importance will be reported to the secretary through the chair of the Committee.
+The actions of the sub-committee will be reported to the committee at each meeting.
+The chair of the committee will report any matter deemed important to the secretary.

 Meetings

-The Committee will meet at least 4 times per year, or more often if required.
-Special meetings may be held to review the department's annual financial statements and annual performance statements or to meet other specific responsibilities of the Committee.
+The committee will meet at least 4 times per year, or more often if needed.
+The committee may hold special meetings to review the department's annual financial statements and annual performance statements or to meet other specific committee responsibilities.

 The chair: